 Ever-clever creatures that they are, it’s not uncommon in the rabbit-raising community to hear stories of missing bunnies.
 Our perpetually curious herbivorous friends tend to wander off on their own in search of new foods to try and aren’t always able to find their way home.

-If you’ve recently lost track of your rabbit’s whereabouts, you’re in luck: follow through the advice in this article, and you’ll have a much better chance of tracking them down and organizing their safe and timely recovery.
+If you’ve recently lost track of your rabbit’s whereabouts, you’re in luck: follow the advice in this article, and you’ll have a much better chance of tracking them down and organizing their safe and timely recovery.

 1. Start in the Center